zwshen/notes-writing/writing-lessons/knuth-mathwriting-working.md

 The word ‘loop’ was ambiguous when first used; Don replaced it by ‘self-loop’.

-A sentence in the paper began “If any $Hj$ ($j>0$) has …”.
-In fact it was known that $H0$ satisfies the stated condition, so Don suggested that the authors simplify the statement by omitting the $j>0$ condition.
+A sentence in the paper began “If any $Hj$ ($j>0$) has …”.
+In fact it was known that $H0$ satisfies the stated condition, so Don suggested that the authors simplify the statement by omitting the $j>0$ condition.
 Moral: Give a simple rule rather than an optimal one.

-Elsewhere we saw “…all the $Hj$’s …”.
-This is of course the standard way to form the plural of a symbol, but you are going to get into trouble when you start also using the construct $Hj'$ (that is, $Hj$ primed).
-A simple way to avoid the problem is just to say: “…each $Hj$ is …”.
+Elsewhere we saw “…all the $Hj$’s …”.
+This is of course the standard way to form the plural of a symbol, but you are going to get into trouble when you start also using the construct $Hj'$ (that is, $Hj$ primed).
+A simple way to avoid the problem is just to say: “…each $Hj$ is …”.
 Alternatively, you might want to invent another name for the concept, particularly if you are going to be using it time and time again.
 It’s just not elegant to have too many symbols crowded on the page.
-At one point the authors wrote “…of $Hj$s descendants …”.
+At one point the authors wrote “…of $Hj$s descendants …”.
 This doesn’t work at all; you do need an apostrophe for the genitive (possessive) case.